randywu763/sam-iot-provision/SAM_IoT_WINC_Upgrader/README.md

 19. Drag-and-drop (i.e. copy) the `sam_iot_winc_version_verify.hex` file to the `CURIOSITY` drive.
 Note the `Firmware Ver` message that is displayed in the terminal window to confirm the firmware version programmed inside the WINC1510 Wi-Fi network controller

     <img src=".//media/image_09.png" />

+20. Exit the terminal emulator program to release the serial port connection to the Curiosity Virtual COM port